liftmodules/kafka-actors/README.md

 * Currently, this requires that your message be serializable with the `DefaultFormats` of lift-json.
   Support for custom serializers would be a huge win.
+* Messages are also required to have a type hint to be deserialized.
+This is well suited for different parts of the same Scala application that need to talk to each other, but not so well suited for messages that may originate from a totally different stack.
+We would eventually like to provide hooks where more specialized serialization behavior could be applied for cases where there's a multi-stack environment in play.
 * Improve the test coverage.
 * Support at most once processing in addition to at least once processing.